RobDWaller/robdwaller.github.io/_posts/2017-09-12-ai-machine-learning-brief-history-automation.md

 It should be noted that Henry Ford did not invent the automobile nor even the assembly line.
 He and his engineers though did refine and enhance both to such a level that they triggered a manufacturing and automation revolution that we enjoy the benefits of to this day.

 The story of the automation revolution is one of great interest, it is also far more complex, intriguing, and involves far more individuals, groups and companies than I have been able cover in this short post.
-We are though left with a very important question to answer, how has this automation revolution affected us?
+We are though left with a very important question to answer, how has this automation revolution effected us?

 Since the 1700s and the dawn of automation economic wealth has grown exponentially.
 Between 1990 and 2010 extreme poverty was [reduced by 1 billion](https://www.economist.com/news/leaders/21578665-nearly-1-billion-people-have-been-taken-out-extreme-poverty-20-years-world-should-aim) people and in the last 30 years China's economy has grown from $300 billion to $11 trillion.